-Dalene is a senior international educator, researcher and academic committed to democracy and socio-ecological egalitarianism in education and society.
+Dalene is a Professor of Education and Social Science at the University of Stirling.
+She is an international educator, researcher and academic committed to democracy and socio-ecological egalitarianism in education and society.
 She specialises in theory and praxis that addresses complex transdisciplinary global challenges associated with social and ecological stresses in ‘glocal’ context.
 Dalene’s research interests and expertise span reconceptualist curriculum theory, mathematics education in socio-political perspectives, cultural studies, critical theory, critical / ethical internationalisation in education, democracy in education, and social and ecological justice.

 Dr Leif Peterson (Co-I)

 Leif is a social entrepreneur and social ecologist with a range of research and personal interests pertaining to people and the environment, informal economy culture and business practice.
 Leif completed his PhD in 2013 with the University of Queensland, studying Cape Town’s informal economy of natural resources and traditional medicines.
 Leif has worked throughout southern and eastern Africa and Asia-Pacific before jointly founding SLF in 2010.
 Outside of the office Leif busies himself with crisis management of his two small children, surfing, cricket, hiking and commuting.
 Leif has lived in South Africa for fourteen years.